Milton Keynes Development Corporation: Personnel

 In 1980, Frank Henshaw took over from Fred Roche.
 Lord Campbell was succeeded by Sir Henry Chilver in 1983.

 Promotional events

-MKDC promoted the "Homeworld" exhibition in 1981, thirty-five houses showcasing "the latest developments in housing from international designers, architects and builders", and Energy World, a demonstration project of 51 low-energy houses completed in 1986.
+MKDC promoted the Homeworld 81 exhibition in 1981, thirty-six houses showcasing "the latest developments in housing from international designers, architects and builders", and Energy World, a demonstration project of 51 low-energy houses completed in 1986.

 Supersession

 The Government wound up MKDC in 1992 after 25 years, transferring control to the Commission for New Towns, latterly part of English Partnerships, which subsequently merged with the Housing Corporation to become the Homes and Communities Agency (HCA).
 Control over design passed to Milton Keynes Partnership which remained a major landowner in the city.
 Design criteria became more similar to those being applied by the HCA on sites it owned across the country.
 Public parks were transferred to the Milton Keynes Parks Trust, a registered charity.